isomerpages/moe-sthildassec/_information/Financial Services.md

 </table>

-*   hose who do not meet the above criterion may be granted subsidy on a case by case basis.
+*   Those who do not meet the above criterion may be granted subsidy on a case by case basis.
 *   Pupils must have a record of good conduct.
 *   All approved MOE FAS pupils will be eligible for the Sec 1 New student package and meal allowance benefits.